ponomarevandrey/license-box-component/readme.md

     git clone https://github.com/ponomarevandrey/biscuit-blocks-lib ./
     ```

-  * then add Biscuit blocks library — https://github.com/ponomarevandrey/biscuit-blocks-lib — BEM blocks library which is intended for use specifically with Biscuit for speeding up application/website development process.
+  * then add Biscuit blocks library — https://github.com/ponomarevandrey/biscuit-blocks-lib — BEM blocks library which is intended for use specifically with Biscuit for speeding up application/website development process. **Never modify any files in the library or you won't be able to update to the newer version of the library.
+Use it 'as is'**.
 To install this library into your project based on Biscuit framework, do the following:
     ```shell
     cd  <your-project-folder>/src
     mkdir 'blocks.biscuit-lib'